 The full bass line up for 1975 was as listed below.
 Click on the thumbnails for larger versions of each page, or click on the model names below to jump to the relevant page.

 Gibson originated the violin shaped electric bass.
 And since that time Gibson has gone on to develop a complete range of basses to fit every variety of music played today

-This catalogue was reprinted for 1976, slightly expanded (twelve pages instead of eight) to include the new G3 bass.
+This catalog was reprinted for 1976, slightly expanded (twelve pages instead of eight) to include the new G3 bass.

-The 1975 Gibson catalogue consisted of several brochures, each concentrating on a specific area.
+The 1975 Gibson catalog consisted of several brochures, each concentrating on a specific area.